insure logo

 Be sure to do an annual review of your home’s contents to update your home inventory checklist and add any new purchases, as well as remove items that have been donated or discarded.
 If some of your items have significantly increased in value, you may want to have them reappraised and notify your insurance company.

-Also, keep a running tally of your personal property to make sure your coverage value is enough to cover a total loss.
-You may find you’re over or underinsured, and need to reduce (or increase) the amount of coverage based on the total value of your personal property inventory list.
+Also, keep a running tally of your personal property to ensure your coverage value is enough to cover a total loss.
+You may find you’re over or underinsured and need to reduce (or increase) the amount of coverage based on the total value of your personal property inventory list.
 Knowing how much home insurance you need could save you money in the long run when you pay for the right amount of coverage.

 Household inventory list template

-Refer the following home inventory checklist created by Insure.com to help you to get started.
+Refer to the following home inventory checklist created by Insure.com to help you to get started.

 Article and date of purchase